Updated 21st January 2023

 When all is done, it’s worth reading everything through again to double-check the figures, before you finally click the ‘Submit’ button.

-Can I do my one Tax Return online?
+Can I do my own Tax Return online?

 Yes, of course.
 There is nothing to prevent you from submitting your own self-assessment tax return online but bear in mind you are totally responsible for all of the information in that return, and for ensuring it is received by HMRC in good time before the deadline of January 31st.